Viccid/Altschool_DE_Crypto_Analytics/Readme.md

 Then test your connecting on DBeaver before importing data

-    Loading the Data:
+## Loading the Data:
 Use your preferred method to import the CSV files into a DBeaver.
 Make sure to inspect the data structure and familiarize yourself with the available columns.

     Display basic information about the DataFrame:
     SELECT  *
     FROM raw.transactions;

-Noting that, the transaction file, contains more required information for this analysis, using the above query.
+Note the transaction file, contains more required information for this analysis, using the above query.